AndyLouisM/ProjectGUI/README.md

 Replace `path/to/javafx-sdk-24` with your JavaFX SDK location.

 ## Usage
-- Open in IntelliJ IDEA and run `Main.java`.
+- Open in IntelliJ IDEA and run `ElectronicStore.java`.